 The Interview With Cristopher Cannucciari

-Bitcoin Chaser: What inspired you to produce this film?
-What kind of goal did you have in mind?
+Bitcoin Chaser: What inspired you to produce Banking on Bitcoin?
+What kind of goal did you have in mind with this movie?

 Christopher Cannucciari: I was first “wowed” by the idea of money being used in a novel and very un-money sort of way during my time filming of a documentary in Kenya.
 It was in 2008 and the country was in chaos due to political upheaval.
 Banks were closed and people had no way of getting money from one place to another.
 Out of the chaos there was this grassroots idea of trading phone credits to pay for everything from bread to your electric bill.
 The idea had been around for a few years prior, but it really took off when the need arose.
 Kenyan telecom took notice of this and co-opted the technology for their own profit.
 After that experience I was on the lookout for something as big to happen worldwide.
 With the rise of Bitcoin in 2013 I wanted to see if Bitcoin would be allowed to flourish on its own or if it would be regulated away or co-opted into a pre-existing institution.